markymark501998/GVR-Project/README.md

 # GVR-Project
-Graphics algorithms in VR using Unreal Engine 4.
+Graphics algorithms in VR using Unity engine with the Oculus Quest hand tracking plugin.